Nakajima quiver varieties in dimension four: Introduction

 \begin{thm} Every dimension vector in \cref{thm:dimvec} yields a non-isomorphic conical symplectic singularity.
 In particular, \(\QV{\II(\ade<1>,\ade<2>})\) is a product of Kleinian singularities, and we have no examples of symmetric powers arising from dimension vectors in \(\Sig\). \end{thm}

 \begin{rmk} Note, that in our classification all the roots in $\Sig$ produce distinct quiver varieties.
 However, for higher dimensions this is not necessarily so.
 In \cite[Lem.
 8.4]{bellamy_singularities_2025} the authors explain that for $\root<1>, \root<2> \in \Sig$ one can find $\root*$ in $\Sig$ such that $\QV{\root*} \simeq \QV{\root<1>} \times \QV{\root<2>}$ if both $\root<1>, \root<2>$ have a vertex of weight $1$.
-Namely, one needs to \say{glue} the roots by identifying this vertex in both of them, a generalisation of \(\II(\ade<1>,\ade<2>)\) outside of Kleinian singularities.
-In principle, one can do this in several different ways if one of the roots has more than one such vertex and such different graphs will correspond to the same variety.
-One can see this already for roots with $\p(\root)=3$. \end{rmk}
+Namely, one needs to \say{glue} the roots by identifying this vertex in both of them, a generalisation of \(\II(\ade<1>,\ade<2>)\) beyond Kleinian singularities.
+In principle, one can do this in several different ways if one of the roots has more than one vertex of weight \(1\) and these dimension vectors will all correspond to the same variety --- one can see this already in the case $\p(\root)=3$. \end{rmk}

-Geometrically we thus obtain a full classification of Nakajima quiver varieties in dimension four along with their Namikawa Weyl groups.
-It so happens that the Namikawa Weyl group associated to each \(\root\) in our classification is the product of the finite Weyl groups of ADE type that can appear as highest roots in isotropic decompositions \eqref{eqn:decomp}.
+We thus obtain a full classification of 4d Nakajima quiver varieties along with their Namikawa Weyl groups, the latter conveniently being the product of the finite Weyl groups of \(\A\D\E\) type that appear as highest roots in isotropic decompositions \eqref{eqn:decomp}.

-\begin{thm} If \(\root\in\Sig\) satisfies \(p(\root)=2\), then it has one of the following Namikawa Weyl groups: \rowcolors{1}{}{gray!20}
+\begin{thm} A 4d Nakajima quiver variety has one of the following Namikawa Weyl groups: \rowcolors{1}{}{gray!20}

 \end{thm}